- Cama-i, quyana tailuci!

-Check the Endorsement List (pdf) to see the endorsements are available in Alaska.
+Check our Available Endorsements List to see the endorsements are available in Alaska.

 Please note: Initial Out-of-State teaching certificate will reflect the endorsements listed on the current, valid out-of-state teaching certificate submitted with the application packet.
 If the applicant holds more than one current, valid out-of-state certificate, the applicant must choose which certificate to submit with the Initial application.
 The endorsements received for an Initial teaching certificate may not be the same as received on a Professional teaching certification.